mihali/hydrocycler/README.md

 Usage: **python hydrocycler.py file.xyz**

-A program to find cycles of hydrogen bonding within a molecular cluster and to generate derivative molecular clusters by reversing the direction of the molecular- and H-bonding.
+An interactive program to find cycles of hydrogen bonding within a molecular cluster and to generate derivative molecular clusters by reversing the direction of the molecular- and H-bonding.
 These derivative molecular clusters serve as input for subsequent energy minimization.

 It views the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding donation; that is